 An add-on for the hugely popular Original Prusa i3 MK3S, the MMU 2.0S adds the ability to incorporate five (yes, five) different filaments, channeling them through the 3D printer’s single print head.
 The MMU 2.0 makes printing soluble support material possible on the MK3S.

 One of a raft of add-on tool heads for Lulzbot’s excellent Taz 6 3D printer, the Dual Extruder V3 features a dual nozzle hot end co-developed with E3D, and is tailored toward printing support materials.

 Designed to work with a range of SeeMeCNC’s delta style 3D printers, this 2-into-1 dual extrusion upgrade lets you mod your machine into a bona fide dual extrusion 3D printer.

 Of course, if you are using a 3D printer that derives from the Prusa i3 or other RepRap designs, then it’s highly likely that a DIY solution to turn your machine into a dual extrusion 3D printer exists.
 The process will be slightly different for every device, but in essence you will need a few parts to get going: additional extruders to push the extra filament, some way of mounting this to your printer, a hot end assembly that can accept multiple filaments and a mainboard with appropriate connections to control all this additional hardware.

 There’s a multitude of tutorials online for various printers — for example, this guide for modding a CR-10 into a dual extrusion 3D printer.

 A quick search online for your specific printer should yield some useful results.

-License: The text of "12 Best Dual Extruder 3D Printers in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Best Dual Extruder 3D Printers" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.